 It is fairly common for foresters to hold bachelor's degrees in their field.
 Individuals who want to become outdoor educators as well as foresters may consider taking coursework related to teaching.
 Internships at national parks may also provide teaching experience and training.
 Fewer than 20 states have a mandatory licensing or registration process for foresters.
 Eligibility for licensure or registration may include having work experience in the industry and meeting the necessary education requirements.
 Several trade organizations offer certification programs, however certification is not mandatory.

-During the 2014-2024 decade, the BLS predicted that the rate of growth for foresters would be as fast as average at 8%.
+During the 2018-2028 decade, the BLS predicted that the rate of growth for foresters would be slower than average at 1%.
 Forested regions owned by the state or federal government are expected to employ the most workers.
 Foresters who have received training in fire prevention may have better job prospects, since fire containment and prevention is a major issue for professionals in this industry.
-In 2015, the median annual salary received by foresters was $58,230, per BLS data.
+In 2018, the median annual salary received by foresters was $61,410, per BLS data.

 To summarize, the salary and job prospects vary quite a bit depending on the field in which an outdoor educator works.
 Those employed in scientific roles may need to earn a bachelor's degree and meet licensing requirements, while others may learn on the job.